 - Option to SENSeOR’s integrated monitoring platform for wireless passive SAW temperature sensors (including ambient temperature, humidity, analog inputs/outputs, connectivity options, data storage, GUI)

-- Suited for Medium-Voltage Air-Insulated Switchgears (metal-clad AIS), power transformers, GCB, GIS, bus ducts etc.
+- Designed for Medium-Voltage Air-Insulated Switchgears (metal-clad AIS) and similar power assets

 - Compatible with retrofit installation or factory-mounted, OEM version available

 PD are a consequence of local electrical stress concentrations in insulation or on the surface of insulation.
 PD activity is observed in all types of high- & medium-voltage power equipment.